ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/osa1.md

 - We use Scrum, but Retrospectives are a waste of time, so we don't do them.
 - We use Scrum, but we can't build a piece of functionality in two weeks, so our Sprints are 3 months long

-ScrumButilla siis viitataan siihen että noudatetaan jotain Scrumin osa-alueita, mutta tehdään todella suuria kompromisseja joidenkin oleellisten osien suhteen ja näin ollen läpinäkyvyyden, tarkkailun tai mukauttamisen periaatteet vaarantuvat liikaa.
+ScrumButilla siis viitataan siihen, että noudatetaan jotain Scrumin osa-alueita, mutta tehdään todella suuria kompromisseja joidenkin oleellisten osien suhteen ja näin ollen läpinäkyvyyden, tarkkailun tai mukauttamisen periaatteet vaarantuvat liikaa.

-Hajautettu ohjelmistotuotanto, alihankkijoiden käyttö ja massiivista kokoluokkaa olevat projektit aiheuttavat edelleen haasteita Scrumille ja muillekin ketterille menetelmille vaikkakin asiaan on viime vuosina kiinnitetty huomiota.
+Hajautettu ohjelmistotuotanto, alihankkijoiden käyttö ja massiivista kokoluokkaa olevat projektit aiheuttavat edelleen haasteita Scrumille ja muillekin ketterille menetelmille, vaikkakin asiaan on viime vuosina kiinnitetty huomiota.
 [Uncle Bob Martinin Scrum-kritiikki](https://www.infoq.com/news/2010/02/scrum-failings) nostaa esiin nämä ja muutamia muitakin oleellisia seikkoja:

 - _No Technical Practices_: Scrum is a project management framework and doesn’t make any technical recommendations.
 - _Automated Testing_: without high quality automated tests it is difficult to work in short cycles and know that stories are really done.